ibm-cloud-docs/log-analysis/agent/exclude_logs_from_agent.md

     ```
     {: codeblock}

-2. If pods are not restarted, delete all the logdna pods.
+2. If pods are not restarted, delete all the logging pods.

     ```
     kubectl delete pod PodName -n ibm-observe